MC Kresha: Football career

 Kreshnik Fazliu was a goalkeeper for the youth team of the Kosovan club KF Trepça.
 However, he could not become a professional footballer due to injuries and left football at the age of 18.

 After receiving his UEFA license C, he was named the general manager of the Kosovan club FC Phoenix Banjë.
-On October 22, 2023, he resigned from his position as general manager because he wants to focus on his musical career.
+On October 22, 2023, he resigned from his position as general manager to focus on his musical career.

 Personal life

 Kreshnik Fazliu is married to Erzina Shehu.
 They have two children.